wmdmark/backbone-rivets-example/tutorial.md

 See those `rv-value` attributes on the input tags?
 This is a special rivets attribute that tells Rivets how it should bind data to that element.
 Note that in the first_name input the binding attribute is set to `rv-value="model:first_name"`.
 This tells Rivets that we are binding the value of the input element and that we are binding it to the first_name attribute of the model.
 The `:` in between the model and the attribute tells Rivets to use our Backbone adaptor we defined above.

-Now for the contact card view template that will be updated by our form through the model:
+Here is the contact card template that will be updated by our form via the model:

 ```html
 <div id="contact-view">